-- Summary of the Regional Development Plan - Identify at least one project to be completed in the first three (3) years of the designation.
-The total number of projects is solely limited to the Community's ability to complete the projects successfully; - Identify/document project cost estimates, local match amounts, and sources, and funding resources;

-- Completion of outlined requirements of the Stellar Designation; - Document the level of need and significance of each project in overall community revitalization efforts: - Capacity of the applicant to administer the funds; and - The long-term viability of the plan;
+- Summary of the Regional Development Plan - Identify at least one project to be completed in each of the three (3) program years.
+The total number of projects is solely limited to the community's ability to successfully complete the projects; - Identify/document project cost estimates, local match amounts, and sources, and funding resources. - Completion of outlined requirements of the Stellar Designation. - Document the level of need and significance of each project in overall community revitalization efforts. - Capacity of the applicant to administer the funds; - The long-term viability of the strategic community investment plan;